lazy-stripes/goholint/README.md

 **Previous palette**         | Page Up
 **Next palette**             | Page Down

-All screenshots/GIF files are created in the current folder.
+All screenshots/GIF files are created in the `~/.goholint/` folder, in the `screenshots` and `gif` subfolders, respectively.
 GIF animations only use the palette that was active when the recording started.

 You can customize all controls by modifying the `~/.goholint/config.ini` file in your home folder (it should be created automatically if it doesn't exist yet) of by providing your own with `-config`.